plone/plone.recipe.codeanalysis/README.rst

     Set the path to a custom version of zptlint.
 Default is ``bin/zptlint``.

 **deprecated-aliases**
-    If set to True, warnings about deprecated aliases will be printed.
+    For historical reasons, some of the unittest.TestCase methods had one or more aliases that are deprecated on Python 2.7.
+If this option is set to True, warnings about deprecated aliases will be printed.
 Default is ``False``.
+See `Unit testing framework documentation`_ for more information.

 **utf8-header**
     If set to True, Python files without a utf-8 header (like